 1. Stroll Beautiful Lake Louise Park

-Located right before you enter Weaverville’s main downtown area from Asheville, be sure to stop at Lake Louise.
-There are multiple paved parking lots around this shimmering local lake with facilities.
+Located right before you enter Weaverville’s main downtown area from Asheville, you cannot miss this shimmering lake.

 Plus, enjoy the playground, and work out with their fitness equipment.
 Lake Louise Park allows catch and release fishing as long as you have a valid North Carolina fishing license.

-If you love Weaverville’s Lake Louise, don’t miss North Asheville’s Beaver Lake.
+If you like Weaverville’s Lake Louise, don’t miss North Asheville’s nearby Beaver Lake.

 2. Visit The Dam & Its Falls Along Reems Creek